kachaMukabe/challenge-django/README.md

 Implement RESTful API's in Django framework to pass the tests.
 Specifications are defined in [tests files](/app/api/tests.py)

+## 2. Submit your challenge

+Follow these instructions to submit your challenge.

+    Setup your Development Environment (React Native - Getting Started guide) Fork the Challenge Repository
+    Write your Code
+    Commit/push your Changes
+    Please email link to your public repo to the point of contact that sent link to this challenge.

 ## Database details
 - [Users Model](/app/api/models.py)